"The mark of a first-rate intelligence is the ability to hold two contradictory ideas in your head at the same time" - F. Scott Fitzgerald.

 Baby Boomer Blog - The Latest Entries

-This is the second and third years of Jeff's "Baby Boomer" Blog, which is intended to be an endless ramble about all things historical and nostalgic.
+Below are the second and third years of Jeff's "Baby Boomer" Blog, an endless ramble about all things historical and nostalgic.
 Having grown up in Ohio's Ashland County, much of it relates to that area during the 1950's and 60's.
 I will add to it as things occur to me and it will for the most part be completely disorganized.
 I find the basic tendency to wax nostalgic an interesting one and am starting to get a handle on why it is so appealing, at least in my case.
 For me much of the attraction is that childhood was a time when the world seemed limitless and exciting.

 The Blog has a new organizational style for 2014, relying entirely on subpages; some with a brief teaser on this page (see below) and others just part of the list in the upper left of the page.
 Some of these subpages will even have their own subpages.
 The entries way back in 2013 can be viewed on their original pages (those links are in the box at the top center of this page).